Alcohol Crimes in North Carolina

 It’s very easy to be charged or cited for the slightest alcohol infraction, and the penalties vary depending on the details.
 This leaves many people, whether it’s the person charged or their parents, wondering what to do.

-The first step to take when dealing with any alcohol-related charge in Charlotte is to consult with an experienced criminal defense lawyer, who can evaluate the facts in your case and guide you toward a favorable resolution.
+The first step to take when dealing with any alcohol-related charge is to consult with one of the best criminal lawyers in Charlotte, who can evaluate the facts in your case and guide you toward a favorable resolution.

 Common North Carolina Alcohol Charges

 With more than 35 years of combined legal experience, the criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys have handled virtually every type of alcohol offense.
 From underage possession of alcohol, underage consumption of alcohol, using a fake ID to buy alcohol, intoxicated and disruptive (sometimes called drunk and disorderly), underage DWI, DWI, and selling alcohol to minors, we know how the other side prosecutes these cases and what it takes to defend the charges.
 Most importantly, we can identify flaws, fight them in court when necessary, and work to get alcohol charges reduced, withdrawn, or dismissed.

 Our attorneys regularly assist clients charged with: